Southern Preparatory Academy: Academics

-Southern Prep is on the Semester System (Block Schedule) with the student load for grades 9-12 consisting of eight courses per year.
-Class periods are 90 minutes long, which allows for more discussion, review, and classwork.
-This also allows the teacher to work with each student individually as needed.
+Southern Prep is on a year-long schedule with the student load for grades 9-12 consisting of eight courses per year.
 Students take final exams for their first four classes of the year before winter break and begin their following four classes in the second semester.

-In keeping with the requirements of the State of Alabama, students are required to have four years of English, Maths, History, and Science.
+In keeping with the requirements of the State of Alabama, students are required to have four years of English, Math, History, and Science.
 Other courses are offered as electives.
-Qualified sophomores, juniors, and seniors are eligible to take Advanced Placement and dual enrollment classes.
+Qualified sophomores, juniors, and seniors are eligible to take honors and dual enrollment classes.
 A student can earn 6 to 8 credits per year.
-A student must have 24 credits to graduate.
+A student must have 26-28 credits to graduate, depending on the diploma type.